MelchizedekShah/MySetup/README.md

 MySetupScript-2

-This script provides additional setup options and customizations.
-Run it as follows:
+Additional setup script for further customization:

 bash

 ./MySetupScript-2.sh

 Configuration Files
-Grub

-Customize your GRUB bootloader with the configuration file found in the grub directory.
+    Grub: Customize your GRUB bootloader in the grub directory.
-Issue

-Modify the issue message displayed before login with the file in the issue directory.
+    Issue: Modify the issue message in the issue directory.
-Pacman

-Adjust your Pacman settings using the pacman.conf file in the pacman.conf directory.
+    Pacman: Adjust Pacman settings using the pacman.conf file.
-Starship

-Customize your shell prompt with the starship.toml file in the starship.toml directory.
+    Starship: Customize your shell prompt with the starship.toml file.